The aluminum-steel composite structure is an effective method to achieve lightweight vehicles.

-In conclusion, the C-shaped interface can play a role in mechanical occlusion.
+In conclusion, the C-shaped interface can contribute to mechanical occlusion.

-Fig. 5 shows the microstructure of the middle interface of friction stir welded butt joint between 5A06 aluminum alloy and Q235 cold rolled steel at different rotating speeds.
+Figure 5 displays the microstructure of the middle interface of a friction stir welded butt joint between 5A06 aluminum alloy and Q235 cold rolled steel at varying rotating speeds.

-The EDS analysis results of each point in Fig. 5 are shown in Table 4.
+The EDS analysis outcomes of each point in Figure 5 are detailed in Table 4.

-Fig. 6 shows the line scanning results of the joint under different rotating speeds.
+Figure 6 illustrates the line scanning results of the joint at different rotating speeds.

-As shown in Fig. 5a, when the rotation speed is 210 r/min, there are steel chips not peeled at the interface, and a compound layer is generated at the interface.
+As observed in Figure 5a, when the rotational speed is 210 r/min, steel chips remain unpeeled at the interface, and a compound layer develops at the interface.

-According to Fig. 6a, its thickness is about 1 μm, and a small amount of Ni is dissolved in the compound layer.
+Based on Figure 6a, the thickness of the compound layer is approximately 1 μm, and a small amount of Ni is dissolved within it.

-It can be seen from Table 4 that the compound layer is identified as FeAl3 phase.
+Table 4 identifies the compound layer as the FeAl3 phase.

-As shown in Fig. 5b, when the rotation speed is 420 r/min, the interface transition layer is tightly bound without obvious gaps.
+In Figure 5b, when the rotation speed is 420 r/min, the interface transition layer is firmly bonded without noticeable gaps.

-Combining with Fig. 6b, it can be seen that the three elements Al, Fe and Ni on the transition layer have obviously diffused, and the thickness of the diffusion layer is about 1.3 μm.
+Combining with Figure 6b, it is apparent that the three elements Al, Fe, and Ni on the transition layer have diffused noticeably, and the thickness of the diffusion layer is about 1.3 μm.

-It can be seen from Table 4 that the atomic ratio of Al element and Fe element in the compound layer is equivalent, and the product of the interface layer can be identified as FeAl phase, with Al3Ni particles attached to the interface.
+According to Table 4, the atomic ratio of Al element and Fe element in the compound layer is equal, and the interface layer can be recognized as the FeAl phase, with Al3Ni particles adhering to the interface.

-Based on the previous analysis, the micron sized particles are composed of the original structure of the broken welding wire and steel chips.
+Based on prior analysis, the micron-sized particles consist of the original structure of the broken welding wire and steel chips.

 Fig.5 Microstructure of joints at different rotational speeds